Moesif/moesif-servlet/README.md

 ### Spring MVC (XML Config)

-In Spring MVC + XML configuration, you can register the filters via web.xml
+In Spring MVC + XML configuration, you can register the filters using `web.xml` file:

-In `web.xml` file:

 ```xml